Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-We've now added the ability to force SSL traffic using the "HTTPS Only" option in the Azure portal.
-For details on how to do that, see our documentation.
+App Service includes the ability to force SSL traffic using the "HTTPS Only" option in the Azure portal.
+For details on how to do that, see [Secure a custom DNS name with an SSL binding in Azure App Service](https://docs.microsoft.com/azure/app-service/configure-ssl-bindings#enforce-https).

 ### If you're persisting files, only the /home directory is persisted